 Instead, always let your bread cool on a wire rack.
 A wire rack allows for proper air circulation around the entire loaf of bread rather than just the top.
 By doing so, you will let the bread cool down and crisp up as it is supposed to.
 (Yum!)

 Needless to say, cooling bread is a key part of baking bread.
 But if you’re still curious about how long to let the bread cool, check out these frequently asked questions below.

 It’s pretty simple, really.
 All you need to do is place your bread on a cooling rack and let it sit for the correct amount of time.
 When the bread comes to room temperature, you can start to slice it.
 If you want to eat warm bread, let it cool entirely and warm up a single slice in the oven.

 What happens if you don’t Cool bread?

-Should I wait for bread to cool before storing?
+Should I wait for the bread to cool before storing it?

 Absolutely, yes!
 Storing bread that has not cooled all the way can become soggy with an undesirable texture.
-That said, wait for the bread to cool before slicing and storing.
+That said, wait for the bread to cool before slicing and storing it.
 Keep it in a bread box or brown paper bag for the best results.